by Julio Augustin

-In her foreword to Black Acting Methods: Critical Approaches, Molefi Kete Asante proffers “In a manner different from Eurocentrism, which imposes itself as a universalism, Afrocentricity says that African people should examine all forms of knowledge and experiences from the standpoint of Africans being the makers, creators, inventors and actors in our own narrative.”
+In his foreword to Black Acting Methods: Critical Approaches, Molefi Kete Asante proffers “In a manner different from Eurocentrism, which imposes itself as a universalism, Afrocentricity says that African people should examine all forms of knowledge and experiences from the standpoint of Africans being the makers, creators, inventors and actors in our own narrative.”
 In the spirit of gathering a variety of knowledge into one place, this book is an anthology that presents various points of view: “We anthologize to save classrooms from operating as one of the most culturally segregated places in the United States and to acknowledge that there are many ways for acting students to convey their ‘truth’ of a character.”

 This anthology includes ten essays by twelve writers and is divided into four sections centering on the unifying methods of social activism, intervention, and cultural plurality.
 The importance of culture, community, spirituality, and legacy is a through-line for this this anthology.
 The final two chapters offer reflections and words of wisdom by eleven of the nation’s most distinguished practitioners that include award-winning actors, playwrights, directors, educators, and others.
 In this section, they address issues of diversity, inclusion, and culturally responsive education.